-Use a 100% silicone lubricant for your equipment.
+If you only want one can and be done, go for a 100% silicone lubricant for your equipment.
 This type of lubricant works on metal, rubber, and plastic which is perfect for workout equipment like an elliptical.
 To find what the brand of your elliptical recommends, go to their website and look for their equipment lubricant.
 They may have their own products, or they may have a list of products they trust that you can find and use.

 Looking to see what products the company uses and recommends can be useful information.
 You can decide from there that you want to get their product, or you may want to use what you find to search for other products.
 Checking with the company can keep you on the right track in the search for the right workout equipment lubricant, so you may want to start your research there.

 In the video above, there are some products that are recommended for lubricating your workout equipment.
-Starting with the products he uses and moving onto more recommended products, here is a list of lubricants you can use on your workout equipment:
+Starting with the products he uses and moving on to more recommended products, here is a list of lubricants you can use on your workout equipment: